 The whole scenario went like this:

 Turns out I had lost a coolant cap and was pouring coolant out the block.
-The engine hadn’t overheat yet so I drove the car over to the side lot.
+The engine didn’t overheat so I drove the car over to the side lot.
 In the process, I did manage to put just enough slippery coolant on the start line to give everyone a little extra wheel spin on launch.

 Enter the Caterham

 At the end of the above video, I park the Elise in front of quite a unique car.
 A Caterham (Lotus) 7.
 These cars come in so many different configurations that I won’t get too detailed on specs.
 I was told it ran roughly 130 hp and weight 1000lbs.
-So a giant go-kart.
+A giant go-kart.

 This particular car belongs to Andrew Lydecker, a friend and the gentleman warning me that I was about to blow my headgasket on the Lotus … again.
-So I did what any sane gearhead would do in this situation and asked if I could use his Caterham for the event.
+I did what any sane gearhead would do in this situation and asked if I could use his Caterham for the event.
 He didn’t hesitate and I was over the moon at the chance to drive the car that is the epitome of Lotus.
 Simple and light.

 Time to Run